B16f00t/whapa/README.md

 		devid = Device ID (optional, if specified get more information) celnumbr = BackupPhoneNumber (ex.
 3466666666666)
 * If you request it, log in to your browser and then click here, https://accounts.google.com/DisplayUnlockCaptcha.
+* If you have problems remove special characters in your password.

 WHACIPHER
 =====